ffes/nppfilesettings/ReadMe.md

 NppFileMagic
 ============

-NppFileMagic is plugin for Notepad++ for someone who works on cross platform projects that is inspired by file(1) and libmagic(3)
+NppFileMagic is plug-in for Notepad++ for someone who works on cross platform projects that is inspired by file(1) and libmagic(3).
 It tries to determine the file type of a file when it is opened and set the language type.
 It also tries to recognize VIM modelines and adjust settings for that file accordingly.